Foster parent information

 Foster parents must have an income adequate to meet their own needs.
 They must be in good physical and mental health.
 They are people who enjoy children of different races, cultures and socio-economic backgrounds.
 Foster parents are members of a team who work toward the best interest of the children in their care.

-Licensing also includes a home study, home safety check, references, orientation and ongoing training, and may also include a fire marshal inspection of the home.
+Licensing also includes a home study, home safety check, references, orientation and ongoing training, and may also include an inspection of the home by the fire marshal.
 Foster homes are evaluated and relicensed, usually on a biannual basis after the initial year of licensure.

 What are the steps to becoming a foster parent?